Ophthalmology

 The Eye Exam

-- Eye examinations with a board-certified ophthalmologist use specialized equipment that is not available at a primary care veterinarian’s office.
+- Eye examinations with a board-certified ophthalmologist use specialized equipment.
 These provide a thorough and microscopic examination of your pet’s eye to diagnose conditions rapidly and accurately, or confirm a previous diagnosis.

 - Our examination equipment is digital, and connected to teaching screens in the Ophthalmology Suite within the protected area of the hospital.
 This means that some of your pet’s exam will be performed away from you.

-- Your pet will have baseline diagnostic testing performed at each examination, including a Schirmer tear test, fluorescein stain, intraocular pressure test, and tear film breakup test.
+- Your pet will have baseline diagnostic testing performed at each examination, including a Schirmer tear test, fluorescein stain, and intraocular pressure test.
 Your pet’s pupils may also be dilated.
 All tests are performed at the discretion of the ophthalmologist.

 - We may repeat some diagnostic testing that was already performed by your primary care veterinarian because it can change over time, with the use of medication, or be interpreted differently with the use of specialized equipment.